Code-Institute-Submissions/basic-economics-TS/README.md

 * Medium screen sizes - screens above 768px in width
 * Extra small screen sizes - screens bellow 578px in width

+### Bugs ###

+There is one major bug in my project which I cannot solve no matter what I do.
+On my Newsletter page, the page is fine in both big and medium screen sizes, and in a small screen size everything is ok except for the fact that there on the right side of the screen there is a block of white space all along the page.
+I suspect that it has something to do with Bootstrap clashing with some of my own personal code, but I haven’t been able to find it.
+I just wanted to make a note of this so anyone checking out the website is aware.

 ## Deployment ##

 The project is hosted on GitHub pages, published by a master branch.
 I used GitPod workspaces to be able to work on my project, which I accessed through GitHub, I  follow the official instructions from Code Institute in terms of download and launch.
 One of the things provided by the Code Institute is “gitpod-full-template” which provided me with useful extensions, shortcuts and other useful things.